NicoGrassetto/citronetto/README.md

  Update for the online world -> Each person gets to buy stuff for his character like clothes and suchlike (also via Discord).
 After a while we can also implement a study system through the game itself.
  Template modification: (more or less like on science and tech)

-- Welcome
-- Mission
-- Rules
--library channel
-- information
-- arcade for external links
- add a feature that allows the user to modify a message in the todo list.
+[] Allow the user to modify a message in the todo list.

- **🍅 Pomodoro**
-.join: Whoever joins the pomo session will get notified whenever there's a break and will get a reward once the session is done.
+[] Whoever joins the pomo session will get notified whenever there's a break and will get a reward once the session is done.
 ## ❗️ Information
 ------------
 A command list and general documentation for Citronetto may be found using the `\help` command, and documentation for a specific command, e.g. `config`, may be found with `\help config`.